wechuli/sql-for-data-science/database-design/database-design-process/translating_user_needs_to_models.md

 Defining these different views allows you to make data available only to those who need it.
 After you finish building a complete semantic object model, you should check each of the views to ensure that they contain all of the information needed for each class of use and nothing else.

 #### Class Types

+##### Simple Objects

+A simple atomic object is one that contains only single-valued simple attributes.

+##### Composite Objects

+A composite object contains at least one multi-valued, non-object attribute.

+##### Compound Objects

+A compound object contains at least one object attribute.

+##### Hybrid Objects

+A hybrid object contains a combination of the other kinds of attributes.

+##### Association Objects

+An association object represents a relationship between two other objects and stores extra information about the relationship.

+##### Inherited Objects

+Sometimes one class might share most of the characteristics of another class but with a few differences.

+Semantic object models are fairly good at capturing the basic classes involved in a project, and through object attributes they do a decent job of showing which classes are related to other classes.
+However, they don't capture every possible scrap of information about a project.

+Remember that the point of a semantic model (or any model for that matter) is to help you understand the problem.
+If the model alone doesn't capture the full scope of that problem, add comments, notes, attachments, video clips etc.

+### Entity-Relationship Models

+An entity-relationship diagram (ER diagram or ERD) is another form of object model that in many ways is similar to a semantic object model.
+It also allows you to represent objects and their relationships although it uses different symbols.
+ER diagrams also have a different focus, providing a bit more emphasis on relations and a bit less on class structure.